spend analysis

 Spend analysis is the process of analyzing expenditure data and procurement processes to find ways to save money, set up realistic budgets, enhance forecasting accuracy, identify underperforming suppliers, improve contract terms, outline weaknesses of internal procedures, and more.

-The practice of spend analysis is especially relevant for growing companies.
+The practice of spend analysis is crucial for efficient spend management and it's especially relevant for growing companies.
 An increasing amount of suppliers, workers, and procurement processes generate more uncontrolled expenses and decentralized document management.

 Spend analysis sheds light on current and historical spending, savings opportunities, internal procedures, and contract management.
 It's the basis for well-informed decision-making and complete transparency.